 Verisk Maplecroft’s 2016 Human Rights Dataset includes indices, scorecards, interactive maps and status of ratifications for 14 major international treaties.
 The human rights dataset has been developed to enable multinational organisations to identify, prioritise and manage various human rights and development risks to global operations in 198 countries.

-The Human Rights Risk Atlas 2013 provides:
+The 2016 Human Rights Dataset provides:

-- An evaluation of the severity of human rights violations with methodological reference to the UN "Protect, Respect and Remedy" framework for Business and Human Rights
+- An evaluation of the severity of violations with methodological reference to "structural-process-outcome" indicators developed by the Office of the United Nations High Commissioner for Human Rights

 - Better reflection of business risks and responsibilities with the use of the UN "Protect, Respect and Remedy" framework for business and human rights in the methodology

 - The ability to understand, analyse, compare and chart human rights risk data for every country and download it in a spreadsheet format

 - The ability to view, download and print country scorecards and human rights risk indices, maps, ratification status and graphics

 More substantive analysis is available through Verisk Maplecroft's human rights country briefings and in-depth reports.
 These can be tailored to a client's needs for any country, sector or issue.